Nikoloz Basilashvili

 Nikoloz Basilashvili (ნიკოლოზ ბასილაშვილი, [nikʼoloz basilaʃʷili]; born 23 February 1992) is a Georgian professional tennis player.
-He reached a career-high ATP singles ranking of world No. 16 on 27 May 2019.
+He reached a career-high ATP singles ranking of world No. 16 on 27 May 2019 making him the highest ranked player from Georgia.
+Basilashvilli became the first Georgian to win an ATP title at the 2018 German Open.
+He is currently the No. 1 Georgian player.

-In July 2018, he made it into the main draw of the German Open in Hamburg as a qualifier and went on to win the tournament, defeating Leonardo Mayer in the final, thereby becoming the first Georgian player since Alex Metreveli to win an ATP tournament.
-In October 2018, Basilashvili won his second ATP title at the China Open by defeating world No. 4 Juan Martín del Potro in the final.
+In October 2018, Basilashvili won his second ATP 500 title at the China Open by defeating world No. 4 Juan Martín del Potro in the final.
 In 2019, Basilashvili completed his first title defense by winning the German Open for a second successive year.

 Personal life

 Basilashvili was born 23 February 1992 in Tbilisi, Georgia.
 His father, Nodar, is a dancer of the Sukhishvili Georgian National Ballet, his mother, Natalia, worked as a physician.
 He has a brother, Tengiz.
 Apart from his native language he also speaks Russian and English.

 Basilashvili started playing tennis at age 5.
-When he was 15 his family moved to Russia.
-From 2007 to 2011 he was coached in Sacramento, CA, United States and at 18 he returned to Georgia, only to uproot again and move to an academy in Turkey run by an Australian coach, Gavin Hopper.
-In 2011, Basilashvili announced that he may play for Russia, but decided to keep playing under the Georgian flag.
+From 2003 to 2012 he was coached in Sacramento, California, United States and at 18 he returned to Georgia, only to uproot again and move to an academy in Turkey run by an Australian coach, Gavin Hopper.

 He has a son, Lukas who was born in 2015.

-On 21 May, 2020, Basilashvili was arrested on a charge of physically assaulting ex-wife Neka Dorokashvili in front of their son.
+On 21 May 2020, Basilashvili was arrested on a charge of physically assaulting ex-wife Neka Dorokashvili in front of their son.
 Dorokashvili elaborated at a later point, alleging that Basilashvili "declared her as a subordinate" and treated her in a derogatory way.
-Tblisi court released Basilashvili on a bail of 100,000 Georgian Lari (around $36,300 USD) after his first arrest, however he since attended a trial hearing remotely.
+A Tbilisi court released Basilashvili on a bail of 100,000 Georgian Lari (around US$36,300), however, and since participated in the trial hearing remotely.
 His legal team denied the charges, stating that they were "false and completely unsubstantiated".
-Basilashvili was cleared of charges after court judge questioned why Dorokashvili did not come forward earlier and stated that all claims were either debunked or had no substantial evidence of having happened.
+Basilashvili was then cleared of charges after the court judge questioned why Dorokashvili did not come forward earlier and stated that her claims were either unsupported or had no substantial evidence behind them.